History of timekeeping devices: Water clocks

-The first geared clock, invented in the 11th century by the Arab engineer Ibn Khalaf al-Muradi in Islamic Iberia, was a water clock that employed both segmental and epicyclic gearing.
+Ibn Khalaf al-Muradi in medieval Al-Andalus described a water clock that employed both segmental and epicyclic gearing.
 Islamic water clocks, which used complex gear trains and included arrays of automata, were unrivalled in their sophistication until the mid-14th century.
 Liquid-driven mechanisms (using heavy floats and a constant-head system) were developed that enabled water clocks to work at a slower rate.
+Some have argued that the first known geared clock was rather invented by the great mathematician, physicist, and engineer Archimedes during the 3rd century BC.
+Archimedes created his astronomical clock, which was also a cuckoo clock with birds singing and moving every hour.
+It is the first carillon clock as it plays music simultaneously with a person blinking his eyes, surprised by the singing birds.
+The Archimedes clock works with a system of four weights, counterweights, and strings regulated by a system of floats in a water container with siphons that regulate the automatic continuation of the clock.
+The principles of this type of clock are described by the mathematician and physicist Hero, who says that some of them work with a chain that turns a gear in the mechanism.

 The 12th-century Jayrun Water Clock at the Umayyad Mosque in Damascus was constructed by Muhammad al-Sa'ati, and was later described by his son Ridwan ibn al-Sa'ati in his On the Construction of Clocks and their Use (1203).
 A sophisticated water-powered astronomical clock was described by Al-Jazari in his treatise on machines, written in 1206.
-This castle clock was about 11 ft high, and included a display of the zodiac and the solar and lunar paths, and doors that opened on the hour, to reveal a mannequin.
+This castle clock was about 11 ft high.
 In 1235, a water-powered clock that "announced the appointed hours of prayer and the time both by day and by night" stood in the entrance hall of the Mustansiriya Madrasah in Baghdad.